Skip to main content

 For specialists

-A governance architecture for high-stakes decision systems that need to hear harm signals from affected people, preserve raw evidence beyond categorisation, route escalation independent of operational pressure, and retain the right to refuse continuation.
+A governance architecture for high-stakes decision systems that need to hear harm signals from affected people, preserve raw evidence beyond categorization, route escalation independent of operational pressure, and retain the right to refuse continuation.
 Distinguishes a sentinel (which can halt) from a sensor (which only transmits).
 Substrate for product instances such as GrieVoice.

 In plain language